Chimeric Antigen Receptor (CAR) T Cell Therapy For Solid Tumors

 Prof. Gottfried Baier has uncovered that inhibition of orphan nuclear receptor NR2F6, a downstream target of T cell antigen receptor signaling intermediate PKCθ, overcomes these shortcomings in a two-fold manner:

-1. Increased therapy persistence to improve its long-lasting effects.
+1. Increased therapy persistence to improve its long-lasting effects

-2. Reduced immunosuppression at the tumor site to improve immune response.
+2. Reduced immunosuppression at the tumor site to improve immune response

 Technical Validation

-Within this ERC PoC, we will first technically validate this approach using in vivo mouse and ex vivo patient-derived tumor models.
-We will focus on NSCLC as the first indication, as it is one of the most difficult-to-treat solid cancers with a high mortality rate and disease burden.
+Within this ERC PoC, first we will technically validate this approach using in vivo mouse and ex vivo patient-derived tumor models.
+We will focus on NSCLC as the first indication, as it is one of the most difficult to treat solid cancers with a high mortality rate and disease burden.

 Commercial Feasibility